LIT-CCM-lab/ATOLL/tuto/02/README.md

 # Tutorial 02
 ## Overview
-This example described the deactivation simulation produced by all-atom classical molecular dynamic of a β2-adrenergic receptor (ADRB2).
-The structure of this G protein-coupled receptor is initially in an active state.
-During the simulation, conformational changes occur passing the receptor from an active, to an intermediate and then to an inactive state.
-The most remarkable changes are located at the bottom of the TM6 that shift inward the receptor center and the bottom of TM7 that slightly shift outward the receptor center.
+We are going to analyse the deactivation simulation produced by all-atom classical molecular dynamic of a β2-adrenergic receptor (ADRB2).
+The starting structure of this G protein-coupled receptor is in the active state.
+During the simulation, the receptor state move to an intermediate and then to the inactive state.
+The most remarkable structural changes involve the lower part of TM6 that shifts inward the receptor center and the lower part of TM7 that slightly shifts outward the receptor center.

 This simulation is described in the following article:
 -   Dror _et al._ Activation mechanism of the β2-adrenergic receptor. _PNAS_. **2011**, 61(9), 18684-18689.
 DOI: [10.1073/pnas.1110499108](https://www.pnas.org/content/108/46/18684.long)